-The City of Westerville observes the following six holidays: New Year's Day, Memorial Day, Independance Day, Labor Day, Thanksgiving, and Christmas.
-(View/Print schedule)
+The City of Westerville observes the following six holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+2019 Holiday Schedule

 Before setting your recycling out for collection Tuesday morning, learn some of the most common recycling misconceptions and see the recycling process from Westerville through the Rumpke (Waste & Recycling Services) facility in this video.